 Communicating the Facts

-If you are asked to communicate information about your plan with key stakeholders or the media, just give us a call, our Regional Teams are here to partner with you.
+If you are asked to communicate information about your plan with key stakeholders or the media, our Regional Teams are here to partner with you.

 Contacted by the media?
 Please review the Media Protocol sheet (pdf) for tips on how to respond.